Okoyl/specit/README.md

 1 directory, 2 files
 ```

-Run the `speculate` command from inside the project directory:
+Run the `specit` command from inside the project directory:

 ```
-speculate
+specit
 ```

 You've now got an RPM Spec file and a systemd service definition for your project.
 You'll also notice that your application has been packaged into a `tar.gz` archive, ready to be built with an RPM building tool like [`rpmbuild`](http://www.rpm.org/max-rpm-snapshot/rpmbuild.8.html) or [`mock`](https://fedoraproject.org/wiki/Mock):